mevlt01001/mevlt01001/README.md

 ### Goals

-- **Defense Industry**: To work on autonomous systems using image processing technologies and contribute to the defense industry.
+- **Defense Industry**: To work on improve autonomous systems' intelligence using image processing technologies and contribute to the this industry.
 - **Artificial Intelligence and Machine Learning**: To gain in-depth knowledge in these fields and solve real-world problems.

 ### Current Projects